Democracy in Ghana has deepened religious freedoms – Dr. China

 He also urged the Ghanaian youth to set realistic goals and work hard towards the achievement of those goals.

-The Catholic Youth Annual General Council Meeting brings together all Catholic Youth under the Archdiocese to worship God, listen to advice from church leaders, and familiarize themselves.
+The Catholic Youth Annual General Council Meeting brings together all Catholic Youth under the Archdiocese to worship God, listen to advice from church leaders and familiarize.

 This year’s meeting was under the theme ‘The Word of God; Youth formation for Transformation in Ghana’.